shahidhk/kubeformation-hasura/microservices/ui/app/src/staticContent/Aks/Steps.md

 $ az ad sp create-for-rbac --name my-cluster-sp
 ```

+(note: it could take some time for service principal to get created.)

 The output will be a JSON, of which `appId` is the `SERVICE-PRINCIPAL-CLIENT-ID`
 and `password` is `SERVICE-PRINCIPAL-CLIENT-SECRET`.